 PROGRAM MANAGER: Nick Kacsandi

-Depending on the nature of the proposed solution this RFP could result in one or more of the following: licensing, proof of concept leading to scale-up to manufacturing, joint development.
+OPPORTUNITY: Depending on the nature of the proposed solution, this RFP could result in one or more of the following: licensing, contract research, proof of concept leading to scale-up to manufacturing, joint development, supplier agreement.

 SOLUTION PROVIDER HELP DESK: